ysabetwordsmith: (Crowdfunding butterfly ship)

 Date: 2011-11-21 02:08 am (UTC)

-clare_dragonfly: woman with green feathery wings, text: stories last longer: but only by becoming only stories (Writing: stories last longer), I made this!
-Quote from Little, Big by John Crowley.
+clare_dragonfly: woman with green feathery wings, text: stories last longer: but only by becoming only stories (Default)

 From: [personal profile] clare_dragonfly